 Social Security Coverage for Teachers

 Social Security coverage varies within states and sometimes even within districts.
 In California, almost all state government employees, state legislators, and judges are covered by CalPERS and Social Security.
 Teachers enrolled in the California Teachers State Retirement System (CalSTRS), however, are not covered by Social Security.
-Within the California schools and districts—superintendents and district employees tend to be covered by Social Security, whereas classroom teachers tend to be uncovered.
+Within California schools and districts—superintendents and district employees tend to be covered by Social Security, whereas classroom teachers tend to be uncovered.

-But states aren’t locked into keeping their teachers out of Social Security.
+States aren’t locked into keeping their teachers out of Social Security.
 When Social Security coverage was extended to the states in the 1950s, each state entered into what is called a Section 218 agreement with the Social Security Administration, detailing the extent of coverage.
-Today, federal law allows any state or local retirement system to modify their Section 218 agreement and join the program (states that opt into coverage can’t opt out).
+Today, federal law allows any state or local retirement system to modify their Section 218 agreement and join the program (states that opt into coverage can’t subsequently opt out).
 Certain states have state-level legislation that prohibit teachers from extending coverage, but most states do not have these barriers.

 This provides an opportunity for states to reconsider their decades-old decisions.
 While not sufficient as a stand-alone benefit, Social Security could provide teachers with a floor of secure, inflation-protected, and portable benefits – something many teachers don’t have and genuinely need.